-- Estimate the value of the deceased's assets. - From a property perspective, it's wise to get two or three valuations from respected local estate agents. - Be clear on any valuation as this may have inheritance tax implications further down the line.
+- Estimate the value of the deceased's assets. - From a property perspective, it's wise to get two valuations from respected local estate agents. - Be clear of any valuation as this may have inheritance tax implications further down the line.
 We suggest contacting HMRC or a solicitor who can advise you professionally.